Dwaram Venkataswamy Naidu

 Dwaram Venkataswamy Naidu (8 November 1893 – 25 November 1964) was an Indian violinist in the Carnatic classical tradition.
 Known for his refined bowing technique and expressive playing, Naidu was one of the most celebrated violinists of the 20th century in Carnatic music.
 He was the recipient of several awards, including the Sangeet Natak Akademi Award in 1953 and the Padma Shri in 1957.
 Despite being partially blind, Naidu achieved international recognition and influenced many students and musicians during his career.
 Several members of his family are also notable Carnatic violinists.

 Early life

-Dwaram Venkataswamy Naidu was born on November 8, 1893, in Bangalore, on the occasion of Deepavali, to Venkata Rayudu, a commissioned officer in the army.
+Dwaram Venkataswamy Naidu was born on November 8, 1893, in Bangalore, on Deepavali, to Venkata Rayudu, a commissioned officer in the army.
 His family had a military background, and both his grandfather and father played the violin as a hobby.
 Following his father's retirement, the family settled in their native village, Kasimkota, near Anakapalli.
 As a child, Naidu showed an early interest in music, experimenting with his elder brother Venkata Krishnayya's violin.
 Due to impaired vision, Naidu was unable to continue schooling, and at the age of six, he began formal violin training under his brother.
 He later studied under the guidance of Sangameswara Sastry.